Noel C. Taylor

-Noel Calvin Taylor (July 15, 1924 – October 29, 1999) was the mayor of Roanoke, Virginia from 1975 to 1992.
+Noel Calvin Taylor (July 15, 1924 – October 29, 1999) was an American politician who served as the 41st mayor of Roanoke, Virginia, from 1975 to 1992.
 An African American leader who helped facilitate Roanoke's peaceful desegregation in the late 1960s, Taylor was widely considered one of the most influential political and civic leaders in the city's history.

 Taylor was pastor of the historic High Street Baptist Church in Roanoke's northwest neighborhood from 1961 until his death in 1999.

 Early life, education, family

 Taylor was born on July 15, 1924, in Moneta, Virginia.

 Taylor attended the historically black college and university Bluefield State College, graduating in 1949 with a Bachelor of Science with honors.
 He also attended Virginia Seminary and College, graduating in 1955 with a Masters of Divinity and a in 1959 with a Doctors of Divinity.
 In 1963, Taylor earned a Master of Arts in Religious Education from New York University.